Security disclosure

 npx @automagik/genie@next sec fixsudo npx @automagik/genie@next sec fixWe published a step-by-step response manual covering identification, interpretation, remediation, and prevention.
 Start there:

-- Full public post-mortem within 30 days.
+- Full public post-mortem (in progress).

 Acknowledgments